thejud/text-processing-cookbook/README.md

 line, as it works best when there are a limited (and constant) number of columns.

-cat > txt <<EOF
+    cat > mytxt <<EOF
     the quick brown fox
     jumped over the lazy
     dogs and it was
     so very, very funny
     EOF

+Use the table mode to turn it into variable width columns, each sized according to the largest item.

-    column -t txt
+    column -t mytxt
      the     quick  brown  fox
      jumped  over   the    lazy
      dogs    and    it     was
      so      very,  very   funny

-Fill the rows first

-## join: intersect two files

-`join` is use to match rows or items in one file with another.

-I use it in a few ways.
-The first is a simple inner join, combining data from one file with data in aother file.

 ## Grouping data